• Skip to primary navigation

 Vegan Trail Mix - Sweet And Salty

-Sweet and Salty Arizona Trail Mix is an abundant variety of nuts and seeds.
-Snack, exercise and trail ready it will keep you going for a long time.
+This Arizona Trail Mix recipe is an abundant variety of nuts, seeds and fruit.
+Snack, road trip and trail ready it will keep you going for a long time.

 Sweet and Salty Arizona Trail Mix is an abundant variety of nuts and seeds.
 Snack, road trip and trail ready it will keep you going for a long time.